Tokyo Games: Officials say cancelation, no fans still option

 But he also added: “It is important for Japan to have a successful Olympics.
 It is a big opportunity.
 I want to make it a success.
 We will have many issues to resolve and prepare, and it is important to take care of them one by one.”

 COVID-19 cases have been surging across Japan.
-On Wednesday, the second-largest city of Osaka recorded over 1,100 new cases, its highest total since January.
+On Wednesday, Japan’s second-largest metropolitan area of Osaka recorded over 1,100 new cases, its highest total since January.
 Japan also recorded more than 4,000 new cases, also high-marks dating back to early in the year.
 Japan has attributed 9,500 death to COVID-19, good by world standards but poor by results in Asia.

 Taro Kono, the government minister in charge of Japan’s vaccine rollout, said even if the Olympics go on, there may be no fans of any kind in the venues.
 He said it’s likely that the Olympics will have to held in empty venues, particularly as cases surge across the country.